IMF urges China to tackle financial risks in "clear and coordinated" manner - ExBulletin

-IMF urges China to tackle financial risks in “clear and coordinated” manner

-TOKYO: China must face financial risks in a “clear and coordinated fashion” and temporarily change its fiscal policy to adopt a neutral stance on this year’s restrictive approach, the International Monetary Fund (IMF) said in a statement. press release published Friday, November 19.
+TOKYO, Nov.
+19 (Reuters) – China must deal with financial risks in a “clear and coordinated manner” and temporarily change its fiscal policy to adopt a neutral stance on this year’s restrictive approach, the Monetary Fund said international in a statement released on Friday.

 “China’s recovery is well advanced, but it is unbalanced and momentum is slowing, even as downside risks accumulate,” the IMF said in a statement from the staff involved in the recent 2021 consultation in title of Article IV with China.